Tenth54/AD-Lab-2025/README.md

 ![Normal adapter](/images/AD%20Lab_1.png)
 ![Internal Adapter](/images/AD%20Lab_2.png)

 You will notice that the normal adapter as a normal ip address where as the internal adapter has an APIPA address.
-This means that the it has not received
+This means that the it was unable to find a DHCP server.

-Now open the internal adapter's properties and assign a static IP address.
+Now open the internal adapter's properties and assign a static IP address in "Internet Protocol Version 4 (TCP/IPv4)".
 Also assign the loopback address for our DNS as it will be implemented later when we get Active Directory up and running.
 ![Internal DNS](/images/AD%20Lab_3.png)

 ## Install and Configure Active Directory Domain Services